-If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted "For" the election of each of the two nominees for director, "For" the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm, and "For" approval of the 2010 Equity Incentive Plan, as applicable.
+If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted "For" the election of each of the three nominees for director, "For" the amendment to our 2010 Equity Incentive Plan, "For" the advisory approval of executive compensation, "For" One Year as the preferred frequency of advisory votes to approve executive compensation, and "For" the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm, as applicable.
 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his best judgment.